The Kansas City Star published a forlorn editorial this week about the struggles of many people this Christmas.

 But I’m better off than a lot of people.
 Right now I have a job.
 Some of my former coworkers took bigger pay cuts than I did this year, or they’re still looking.
 And, as bad as this year has been, I think everyone needs to go without work for a month or so sometime in their life.
 I think I have something that can help, but I’m gonna make you read something first.
 Or at least scroll a lot.

 Here’s why I think everyone needs to go without for a little while.
 When I was out of work, we lived on a strict budget.
 I figured I could find a job in about a month, so I tripled that, and made a budget to fit that.
-If we spent a set amount on groceries and utilities and our other obligations each week, we’d be OK for about three months.
+If we spent a set amount on groceries and utilities and our other obligations each week, we’d be OK for about three months, especially if we dealt with minor emergencies in a prudent manner.

 Well, that meant that we ran out of our kids’ favorite foods at some point during the week, before it was time to buy more.
 Having a two-year old ask for his favorite thing to eat, then his second, then his third, then run all the way down to something he normally wouldn’t eat at all does something to you.
 It’s not a good feeling.
 But now, about eight months later, I’m kind of glad I went through that because it gives me empathy.